rackerlabs/support-how-to/content/cloud-servers/linux-log-files.md

 - **/var/log/samba/**

-  Contains log information stored by the `samba` daemon, which is used to connect to Microsoft&reg; Windows&reg; and Linux filesystems.
+  Contains log information stored by the `samba` daemon, which is used to connect to Microsoft&reg; Windows&reg; and Linux file systems.

 - **/var/log/setroubleshoot/**